 Mt.
-Lhotse, (8,516 m /27,940 ft), the fourth tallest peak of the world is a mountain adjoined with the tallest peak of the world – Mt Everest (8848.86m/29032ft).
-The climbing line to Lhotse Expedition follows the same line as the climb on Everest, including the aptly named Lhotse face almost all the way to Everest’s Geneva Spur from here it follows a steep climb through a long couloir to all the way to the summit
+Lhotse (8,516 m /27,940 ft), the fourth-tallest peak in the world, is a mountain adjoined with the tallest peak of the world – Mt Everest (8848.86m/29032ft).
+The climbing line to Lhotse Expedition follows the same line as the climb on Everest, including the aptly named Lhotse face, almost to Everest’s Geneva Spur.
+From here it follows a steep climb through a long couloir all the way to the summit.

 Mt.
-Lhotse Expedition is an adventurous journey to the 4th tallest peak of the world (8516 m) which lies just 3km to the south of Everest.
+Lhotse Expedition is an adventurous journey to the 4th-tallest peak of the world (8516 m), which lies just 3km to the south of Everest.
 Situated at the border of Tibet and Nepal, Mt.
-Lhotse has three faces Lhotse (8516 m), Lhotse East (8414 m), and Lhotse Shar (8383 m), and the journey to Lhotse separates from Everest massif once you reach South Col only.
+Lhotse has three faces: Lhotse (8516 m), Lhotse East (8414 m), and Lhotse Shar (8383 m), and the journey to Lhotse separates from the Everest massif once you reach the South Col only.
 It is an exhilarating climb that follows the Everest climbing trail up the Lhotse Face before the course steepens to follow an icy gulch to the summit.

-Mt Lhotse was climbed first by Mr. Fritz Luchsinger and Ernst Reiss from Switzerland on 18th May 1956.
+Mt.
+Lhotse was first climbed by Fritz Luchsinger and Ernst Reiss from Switzerland on May 18, 1956.
 The cavalcade route of the Mt.
-Lhotse Expedition is the same as the route with Mt.
+Lhotse Expedition is the same as the route to Mt.
 Everest.
 All expedition teams of Mount Everest and Mount Lhotse ascend just below the South Col on the Lhotse face and set up camps I, II, and III at the same place.
-Climbing Lhotse is considered much more technical compared to other 8000m peaks Mt.
+Climbing Lhotse is considered much more technical compared to other 8000m peaks, Mt.
 Manaslu, Mt.
 Everest, and Mt.
 Makalu.

-After considering the history and previous climbing experience, Satori Adventures noted that Mt.
-Lhotse Expedition is too technical compared to Mt.
+After considering the history and previous climbing experience, Satori Adventures noted that the Mt.
+Lhotse Expedition is too technical compared to the Mt.
 Manaslu, Mt.
 Everest, and Mt.
 Makalu.
-However these days, due to the numerous amenities and everything, you can climb this mountain with our experienced mountain experts.
+However, these days, due to the numerous amenities and everything, you can climb this mountain with our experienced mountain experts.

-The group included two Austrian climbers Erwin Schneider, and Ernst Senn, and two Swiss Bruno Spirig and Arthur Spöhel.
-They went with almost 200 local porters and eight climbing Sherpas guides.
+The group included two Austrian climbers, Erwin Schneider and Ernst Senn, and two Swiss, Bruno Spirig and Arthur Spöhel.
+They went with almost 200 local porters and eight climbing Sherpa guides.
 After a brief look at the hazardous southern slants of Lhotse Shar, they turned their attention to the Northwest face of Lhotse.

-The groups were beaten back by unpredictably strong wind and cold temperatures.
-When the team noted the coordinate of 27° 57'45" N 86° 56'03" E was the real summit location, south col became the usual climbing route.
+The groups were beaten back by unpredictably strong winds and cold temperatures.
+When the team noted that the coordinate of 27° 57'45" N 86° 56'03" E was the real summit location, the south col became the usual climbing route.
 The caravan route of the Mt.
-Lhotse Expedition is the same as the route with Mt.
+Lhotse Expedition is the same as the route to Mt.
 Everest.

 However, the journey now is much easier these days.
-Now, the route to Camp IV (The same camps; I, II, III, and IV will be set for Everest and Lhotse) is too easier as Everest Expedition set everything and make the way clear.
-Leaving the main route to Everest, you will catch your way to the summit through the Lhotse Couloir.
+Now, the route to Camp IV (The same camps; I, II, III, and IV will be set for Everest and Lhotse) is easier as the Everest Expedition set everything and made the way clear.
+Leaving the main route to Everest, you will make your way to the summit through the Lhotse Couloir.

 Day 01 - Arrival in Kathmandu [1,350m/4,430ft]